 Ashwood Estate is one of the wineries that exemplifies Gisborne’s friendly cellar door culture

 There is a lot more than just wine to the Gisborne area and, as a destination, this is one of New Zealand’s many unimaginably perfect places.
 There is deep history that relates how both the Maori and European arrivals first made landfall along this coast.
-There is a sunny, dry and springlike climate year round.
+The climate is sunny, dry and springlike year round.
 There are pastoral rolling hills, forests and mountains.
 And there are many of New Zealand’s best beaches.
 What is the catch?
-Well you will have to take a 7-hour drive from either of the major cities on the North Island (Aukland or Wellington) to get here … but that is a bonus in and of itself given the countryside along the way.
+Well you will have to take a 7-hour drive from either of the major cities on the North Island (Aukland or Wellington) to get here.
+But that is a bonus in and of itself given the countryside along the way.
 Of course you could take a short and inexpensive flight in to the small city of Gisborne but that would be cheating.